Compliance readiness

 Key takeaways

-• August 2, 2026 is when Article 50 transparency obligations start to apply - not a blanket full high-risk deadline for every chatbot.
+• August 2, 2026 is when Article 50 transparency obligations start to apply - not the full high-risk oversight deadline for every AI system.

 • The first useful step is an inventory: know where AI runs, who owns it, what it can do, and what evidence currently exists.